::p_load(sf, tidyverse, tmap, spdep, funModeling, plotly, rPackedBar) pacman

 First 5 geometries:

-Based on the initial dataset it is in Geodetic CRS and thus we need to reproject nga_wp to another coordinate system mathemetically using the st_transform function of the sf package, as shown by the code chunk below.
+to another coordinate system mathemetically using the st_transform function of the sf package, as shown by the code chunk below.

-nga_wp26391 <- st_transform(nga_wp, crs = 26391)
+<- st_transform(nga_wp, crs = 26391) nga_wp26391

 Next, we will view the content of nga_wp26391 sf data frame as shown below.